ovgu-ailab/lgm2023/ass4.md

   returns values > 0.
 However, it is often unstable (values/gradients tend to explode).
   If you are struggling with `nan` losses, try the following:
     - Use another function like `tf.nn.softplus`.
 This does not explode like `exp`.
+    However, it seems to lead to worse results empirically.
     - Initialize the weights of your variance layer to 0.
 Then all outputs will be 0 initially, and `exp(0) = 1`.
 Empirically, this seems to prevent `nan` issues due to unstable gradients.